-Driver license points are assessed on an individual's driving record if they are convicted in North Carolina of certain motor vehicle violations.
+If an individual is convicted in North Carolina of certain motor vehicle violations, driver license points are assessed on their driving record based on the date of the offense.
 (Insurance companies use a different point system to determine insurance rates.)

 *Every driving record is unique and might contain multiple suspensions, which can change eligibility dates for hearings or reinstatements.
 For current information about an individual driving record, including eligibility dates and any outstanding fines, call (919) 715-7000.